top of page

 October - Depression Awareness: Address seasonal changes affecting mood, daylight saving time impacts, and early winter preparation.

 November - Gratitude and Connection: Focus on building social connections, holiday stress management, and gratitude practices for mental health.
-Address the issue of isolation and loneliness that can come during the holidays for people far from loved ones or that do not have a support network.

 December - Holiday Mental Health: Address holiday financial stress, family pressures, and end-of-year work demands.